jcpowermac/hanlon-wiki/slice-broker.md

 # Broker Slice

-The *broker* slice is used specify the handoff of a node to a third-party broker target for post-provisioning configuration.
-The broker slice uses a plug-in to define an instance of the desired target.
-The broker target is a specific instance of a broker plugin with all configuration settings specified.
+The *broker* slice is used to specify the handoff of a node to a external tool such as puppet for system management.
+Third party software can create broker plugins to support Razor node handoff and will assume management of the system after Razor completes the intial provisioning process.
+The broker target is an instance of a plugin targeting a specific third party server instance.

-There are two types of broker plugin: agent and proxy.
-An agent plug-in (such as the puppet plugin) will interact directly with the node.
-For example, the puppet plugin will install a puppet agent on the node and connect the node to a puppetmaster for further configuration of the node.
-On the other hand, a proxy broker plugin (such as the ESX plugin) will point to a third party for processing and configuration.
-The ESX broker plugin, for example, defines the vCenter system as the target which in turn will interact with the ESX node and attach it to vCenter.
+The broker supports two types of interactions with nodes for the system handoff process: agent and proxy.
+An agent based handoff will interact and manage the node directly.
+For example, the puppet plugin's agent handoff process will install the puppet agent software on the node and connect the system to a puppetmaster for configuration management.
+On the other hand, the puppet plugin's proxy handoff process manages nodes that doesn't run puppet agent software such as ESX.
+In the second case, Puppet manages the ESX systems indirectly without a client software running on the system.

 By default `razor broker` will provide a list of all configured broker targets: